Capital Terminus Collective: July 2005 Conference

 In July 2005, the CTC held the conference that was meant to establish a Southeastern anarchist-communist federation.
 Attending were people from North Georgia, Atlanta, and Athens, GA, as well as observers from the Northwestern Anarchist Federation (NAF) and participants from the labor union UNITE-HERE.
 At the beginning of the conference, it was clear that a federation was a goal that was too long term, and the conference became a "second formation" of the collective.
 The collective membership boosted to at least two-dozen, and potential for an effective organization was realized, and CTC was re-organized into three working groups.
 Two working groups were to focus on issues sorted out and elected by the assembly, which were Self-defense/Women's rights and the other Counter-recruitment/Anti-militarism.
 The third working group was for constant production of the newsletter, Anarchist Atlanta, and production and maintenance of a website.
 Coordinators were elected for each working groups and each acted autonomously within the whole.
 Prior to the Conference, the offices of Secretary and Treasurer had not been re-elected because of the short lived life so far, and the two offices were reorganized and new people were elected.

-Self Defense/Women's Rights
+Self defense/women's rights

 In the following months, the Women's rights working group would decide to create a women's self-defense class as well as produce small leaflets to distribute throughout the community.
-These were coined "info-bombs."
-The classes fell through due to external complications and as to this date, the infobombs are still being produced.
+These were coined "info-bombs".
+The classes fell through due to external complications and as to this date, the info-bombs are still being produced.